-However, eventually, you started to see shops like Starbucks, McDonald’s and other commercial chains beginning to appear, and market spaces getting replaced by modern buildings or expensive-looking flats,
+However, eventually, you started to see shops like Starbucks, McDonald’s and other commercial chains beginning to appear, and market spaces getting replaced by modern buildings and expensive-looking flats…

-And besides, there were these drug addicts and alcoholics regularly loitering and shouting in front of our flat… There was no bright image about where we had just moved in…
+Besides, there were alcoholics, drug dealers regularly loitering and shouting in front of our flat, so there was absolutely no positive image or sense of brightness.

-One day, I woke up and was about to head for work, but found that the gate of our flat had been cordoned off, preventing me from going outside.
+Once, I woke up in the morning and was about to leave for work, I found the gate of our flat had been cordoned off, preventing me from going outside.

 A bit worrying…